 2. Differences in opinion on how to move forward

 After undergoing several unsuccessful fertility treatments, a couple may disagree on the next step to take in their family planning.
 This can either be due to the cost of certain fertility treatments or the comfort levels of these treatments.
 For instance, when a round of IVF treatment does not take, the decision to pursue this course of treatment again can result in conflict.
+You may decide that a possible course of action may be to research another type of treatment, such as an iui procedure, but of course this is not to be taken lightly, and must be fully researched before reaching a decision.
 Additionally, opting to consider other family building options like adoption, surrogacy, or to remain childfree can cause further stress to the relationship.

 3. Financial stress